devshank3/AZ_204_Prep/AzureAppServices_webApps/ExploreAzureAppService.md

-## Learning objectives

-- Describe Azure App Service key components and value.
-- Explain how Azure App Service manages authentication and authorization.
-- Identify methods to control inbound and outbound traffic to your web app.
-- Deploy an app to App Service using Azure CLI commands.

 ## Azure App Service Overview

 Azure App Service is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.
 Applications run and scale with ease on both Windows and Linux-based environments across multiple programming languages and frameworks.